kaniini/apk-gtk/README.md

 It is meant to be used with other tools to provide a full package management GUI.

-Right now, gtk2 is used because the main Alpine desktop is gtk2, but in theory the code should build against gtk3 and vte3 as well.
+By default, we build against gtk2, but if you use `make GTK_VERSION=3` it will build against gtk3.

 This does *not* deal with privilege elevation, pkexec should be used.
 A reasonable default policy is installed in the appropriate location for most systems to allow for